What Happens on the Hotline?

 Informed consent: The hotline advocate will review our informed consent information to let you know what we do on the hotline.
 Below is a list:

 • Mandatory Reporting – We are mandatory reporters according to ORS 419B.010 »ORS 124.060 »ORS 430.735 », and ORS 441.630 ».
-If you share information about child abuse, elder abuse, or abuse of a disabled individual or vulnerable adult, we are required to make a report with any and all information we know to the Statewide Mandatory Report Abuse Hotline.
+If you share information about child abuse, elder abuse, or abuse of a disabled individual or vulnerable adult, that you have experienced or that you have perpetrated, we are required to make a report with any and all information we know to the Statewide Mandatory Report Abuse Hotline.

 • Information Collection – We collect data (information) on the hotline.
 ORS 181A.827 » requires that Oregon DOJ determine if we can open an investigation on the violating state or local government agency based on your report.
 If you personally were targeted in the violation, your name will be not be public, but it will be used as the ODOJ investigator investigates the violating government agency, including contact with the violating agency and with the Criminal Justice Commission (CJC).
 If you are reporting a violation regarding someone else, your name will not be public, and your name will not be shared as the ODOJ investigator investigates the violating government agency.
 In addition, we are required to report on de-identified information (information like the victim’s county, race, the name of the offending government office, and other general information that does not reveal your or the victim’s identity) with the CJC and the public.
 We will not share your name, phone number, email address, physical address, or any other details that could identify you in these reports.
 You may request that the hotline not collect information about your report; we will still provide you support and referral services on the hotline, but this may impact our ability to open an investigation.